Dashinginthe90s/Kuroba/README.md

+Same as the original except the keyboard won't automatically pop up after leaving a thread with the search open.

 # Kuroba - imageboard browser for Android
 ## All releases are less dev than actual dev.
 Do not assume they are stable, but they're more stable than actual dev.